ZeroWu1412/ZeroWu1412.github.io/projects/project_3.md

 summary: A simple miensfeld game that developed during EE160.
 ---

-You use the keyboard to in any of the 8 directions from his current position by using the 8 keys surrounding the 'j' key:
+You use the keyboard to in any of the 8 directions from his current position by using the 8 keys surrounding the 'j' key.

   <img class="ui image" src="../images/move_around.png">

 As you move through the field, there will be indication of safe cells (cells known to not contain a mine) on the map.
 To help make this game simpler, the map is equipped with a "proximity probe" which tells the player how many mines there are in the 8 cells surrounding him (today's modern Army has all the coolest gadgets).
 Unfortunately, but the probe cannot where those mines are, just how many.
 Furthermore players are equipped with a limited number of hi-tech indicating flags to use to indicate cells to avoid by others behind him.
 He may plant a flag (using the keyboard) in any of the 8 surrounding cells when he suspects there is mine there.
-The keys to plant a flag are the shifted versions of the movement keys:
+The keys to plant a flag are the shifted versions of the movement keys.

   <img class="ui image" src="../images/planting_flags.png">